10 Home Remedies for Constipation in Toddlers

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Constipation is a common problem in children.
 If you have just introduced solid food to your child, then it will take his tummy some time to adjust to that food.
 Your little tot may not poop for days and if he does, his poop might be too hard.
 He may even lose his appetite.
 All these signs indicate constipation.
 If your child is constipated, you will obviously try to figure out what you can do to make him feel better.
-If you are considering giving over-the-counter medicines then don’t, because doctors don’t recommend over-the-counter medicines to toddlers.
-You can always opt for home remedies – home remedies are safe and will provide your child with immediate relief.
+If you are considering giving over-the-counter medicines, then don’t, because doctors don’t recommend over-the-counter medicines to toddlers.
+You can always opt for home remedies – home remedies are safe and will provide your child with immediate relief, so go ahead try these home remedies for toddler constipation.

 Lemon juice works as a great remedy for constipation in babies and toddlers.
 Lemons are high in Vitamin C, which helps pull water into the gut.
 When the water content increases in the gut, it helps soften the stools and stimulate bowel movements.
 Mix the juice of half a lemon in a glass of warm water, add honey to it and give it to your child.
 Ideally, it should be consumed early in the morning on an empty stomach.
 Drinking it in the morning will stimulate your child’s bowel movement and help ease constipation.
 Apart from lemon juice, you can also give prune juice and apple juice to your toddler if he is suffering from constipation.